On a class of constrained Bayesian filters and their numerical implementation in high-dimensional state-space Markov models: Numerical examples

-To be specific, we compare the performance of 5 types of filters: \begin{itemize} \item a standard PF (labeled SIR), \item an auxiliary particle filter (APF) \cite{Pitt01}, \item an ensemble Kalman filter (EnKF) \cite{Evensen03} implemented as in \cite{Perez-Vieites18}, \item a barrier-constrained standard PF (labeled barrier-SIR), and \item a barrier-constrained EnKF (barrier-EnKF). \end{itemize} In Figure \ref{fig:MSE_fixed} we plot the NMSE attained by each filter versus the state dimension $\dx$ for a fixed number of particles (or ensemble size for the EnKFs) $N=750$.
-The observation dimension is set as $\dy = \lfloor 0.6\dx \rfloor$ and the pattern of observations is fixed for each simulation but chosen randomly across different simulations.
-The results displayed are an average of 10 independent runs.
+In Figure \ref{fig:MSE_fixed} we plot the NMSE attained by each filter versus the state dimension $\dx$ for a fixed number of particles (or ensemble size for the EnKFs) $N=750$.
+The observation dimension is $\dy = \lfloor 0.6\dx \rfloor$ and the observation matrix $H$ is fixed for each simulation but chosen randomly across different simulations.
+The results displayed are an average of 128 independent simulation runs.

-We observe that the standard PFs break down quickly as the dimension increases and yield NMSEs over 1, which means that the power of the error is of the same order as the power of the signal $X_n$ itself.
+We observe that the standard PFs break down quickly as the dimension increases and yields NMSEs over 1, which means that the power of the error is of the same order as the power of the signal $X_n$ itself.The guided PF improves upon the standard PF but still deteriorates as the dimension $d_x$ grows, with NMSEs remaining significantly above those of the barrier-based methods.
 The performance of the standard EnKF degrades quickly when $\dx > N$, while both the barrier-constrained PF and the barrier-constrained EnKF yield stable NMSEs as $\dx$ increases.
+The barrier-guided PF further improves the guided method and achieves consistently lower NMSEs than the simpler guided PF.
 The NMSE attained by the barrier-EnKF filter is around half the error of the barrier-SIR filter.

-Figure \ref{fig:MSE_varied} shows the results of a similar experiment where the number of particles for the different algorithms is increased linearly with the model dimension, namely $N = \dx$.
+Figure \ref{fig:MSE_varied} shows the results of a similar experiment where the number of particles for the different algorithms is increased linearly with the model dimension, namely $N =\lfloor 0.75 \dx \rfloor$.
 The simulation shows that the standard PFs still fail to track the stochastic Lorenz 96 model, while the barrier-based algorithms remain stable and improve their performance.
+The guided PF improves upon the standard PF under this scaling but still exhibits a gradual increase in NMSE as the dimension grows.
+The barrier-guided filter further improves the performance of the guided PF and maintains stable NMSE levels across dimensions.
 The barrier-EnKF filter yields an NMSE which is consistently lower than the NMSE of the standard EnKF for $\dx \ge 40$, with a very similar computational cost.

+Finally in Table~\ref{tab:largerdx} we illustrate that the three barrier-based methods we consider in Figure~\ref{fig:MSE_fixed} are applicable to larger dimensions.
+Here computations are made with a fixed sample size of $N=750$.